 That means four to six weeks of continual effort, depending on the rate of growth of your facial hair.
-Keep it looking neat with the aid of an electric trimmer.
+Be sure to keep it looking neat even as you grow it out.

-You’ll find making it through the grizzly, unsculpted phase of this process a lot easier if you start growing at the beginning of a vacation or holiday long weekend, when you won’t have to worry about snarky comments from colleagues.
+You’ll find making it through the grizzly, unsculpted phase of this process a lot easier if you start growing at the beginning of a vacation (or self-isolation, as the case may be).

 Scratch That Itch

 Beards itch, especially early on before the hairs begin to soften.
 Try a moisturizing cream to reduce the irritation, or a dandruff shampoo if things start to get flaky.

 If you’re worried that your beard density won’t pass muster, biotin (vitamin B7, found in carrots, berries and walnuts) is known to promote hair growth.

 Once you’ve gotten a full impression of your beard-growing capabilities, it’s time to begin sculpting.
 Shorten rogue long hairs and she off the more sparse hair high on your cheeks to create a thick, uniform appearance.

 Picture an imaginary line, like a snug helmet strap, going from the back of one ear, down below your jaw, around the back of the other.
 Use this as a guideline for trimming the lower border of your beard.

 When it comes to trimming, refrain from diving straight in with a pair of kitchen scissors.
 Under normal circumstances we might recommend visiting a barber, but since that’s not possible you’ll want to invest in a decent clipper.
 Conair’s Barber Shop Pro Beard Designer fits the bill nicely, and allows you to trim to exactly the right, even length.